chungus-crusader/mini-project/report.md

 - Present a unique word count and the Top-10 lists for each of the two files.

-	- The results are identical to what part 1 returns, the only difference being that the words are returned as capitalized.
+	- The top-10 results are identical to what part 1 returns, the only difference being that the words are returned as capitalized (for tidiness' sake):

 		| Top 10 news words: | Top 10 Brian words: |
 		|--------------------|---------------------|
 		| Under: 54042       | Brian: 368          |